lin-tianyu/Stable-Diffusion-Seg/README.md

 - Dataloader files: `./ldm/data/`

 ## Fixing Requirements Problem
-> This is for users who face connections when downloading `taming-transformers` and `clip`.
+> This is for users who face connection problems when downloading `taming-transformers` and `clip`.

 After creating and entering the `sdseg` environment:
 1. create an `src` folder and enter: